mtkopone/zelect/README.md

 })
 ```

 Callback expects an array.
-Elements in the array can be anything that renderItem can render.
+Elements in the array can be anything that renderItem can handle.

+zelect will load the next page of results from `opts.loader` whenever the option list is scrolled to the bottom.
+It will stop trying to load more once the callback is called with an empty array.

 ## Subscribing to Changes